 One of the potential benefits of wealth planning is the opportunity for families to have meaningful conversations about their hopes, dreams, legacy wishes, and more.
-These types of planning discussions can not only help to create family intimacy, but may also help build relationship capital for the future.
+These types of planning discussions not only can help to create family intimacy, but may also may help build relationship capital for the future.

 In a related Viewpoints article, If money talks, so should you, I defined relationship capital as "the relational reserve of goodwill that allows families to talk about anything," and I gave 4 guiding principles for building it.
 In this article, I outline what I consider to be the 3 outcomes that we strive for in order to have effective family communication—and how these goals can help lay the foundation for sensitive and complex estate planning decisions.

 Defining your goals